We recently headed out into the capital in search of staples from around the world. We struck gold!

 Al Dhafrah.
 Daily 6am-2am.
 Contact: 056 883 3072

 Hankering after Indian street food?
-Try Indian By Nature for true South Asian fare.
+Try Indian By Nature for true South Asian vegetarian fare.
 The extensive menu features favourites like samosa chaat, masala dosa, dahi puri, kachori, dhokla and more.
-Typical of lots of Indian restaurants, this eatery carries vegetarian and non-vegetarian options.

 Al Markaziya.
 Daily 7.30am-11pm.
 Contact: 02 666 9060